kompoth/myblog/content/posts/nvim-pylsp/index.md

 You may also want to check out other Python LSP implementations, such as [Pyright](https://github.com/microsoft/pyright).
 I figure the approach would be the same.

+I would also recommend to install `python-lsp-ruff` plugin the same way.
+It basically replaces all default `pylsp` formatting and linting with
+[ruff](https://docs.astral.sh/ruff/) which is very fast (thanks to Rust) and pretty flexible.

 ## lspconfig setup
 Now we need to configure Neovim to use the preferred LSP.
 This can be achieved pretty easily with the help of [lspconfig](https://github.com/neovim/nvim-lspconfig), a total must-have for your Neovim LSP configuration.